dogmax/ShardCap/readme.md

 Change cap to 128: /shardcap 128

-Deletes from your backpack first, then 2nd bag, then 3rd bag, and so on.
-This way you always have your shards in your last bag (where most people put their soul bag).
+This addon deletes backwards, so that your shards always fill your soulbag first.

 ## Install